 First,you must be able to afford to pay the plan's monthly cost.
 Next, you must be able to afford to pay the plan's Deductible and Co-Insurance cost.
 This is called the annual "Max Out-of-Pocket Cost".
 If you can't afford to pay either cost, you should not purchase that Healthcare Plan.

 If you purchase an un-affordable plan, when you use the plan you could suffer a significant financial hardship or even a medical bankruptcy.
 Here's why:

 Most ACA plans have an annual Max Out-of-Pocket Cost of over $6,000 and $12,000 or more for a family.
 Most people don't have this amount of money readily available to pay this cost.
 If you don't have the money, you could have a significant financial problem and may even need to file bankruptcy.

 Second, only choose coverages that are important for your health and well-being.
 ACA plans are "One Size Fits All".
 ACA plans cannot be customized.
 You will be paying for coverages you don't need or want.

-With CHPs, you can include just about any type of medical treatment and healthcare services.
-CHPs are the most flexible Healthcare Plans in the marketplace and are also the least expensive.
+With CHCs, you can include just about any type of medical treatment and healthcare services.
+CHCs are the most flexible Healthcare Cooperative in the marketplace and are also the least expensive.

 6 What exactly are the Max Out-of-Pocket, Deductible, Co-insurance, and Co-pay costs?